 The Company sponsors various defined contribution savings plans that allow employees to contribute a portion of their pre-tax and/or after-tax income in accordance with plan specified guidelines.
 Under specified conditions, the Company will contribute to certain savings plans based on the employees' eligible pay and/or will match a percentage of the employee contributions up to certain limits.
-Matching contributions charged to expense for continuing and discontinued operations amounted to \$128 million, \$123 million and \$132 million for the fiscal years ended 2016, 2015 and 2014, respectively.
+Matching contributions charged to expense amounted to \$128 million, \$123 million and \$132 million for the fiscal years ended 2016, 2015 and 2014, respectively.